kyegomez/swarms/README.md

 agent = OmniModalAgent(llm)
-response = agent.run("Generate a video of a swarm of fish and then make an image out of the video") print(response)
+agent.run("Generate a video of a swarm of fish and then make an image out of the video")
 ```

 ---